 Summary

 Choose a 12-14 pound turkey and thaw according to the package directions.
 Remove and discard any leg restraint, then remove the giblets from the neck cavity and the neck from the body cavity.
-Trim away large areas of fat or excess skin around the body cavity, rinse thoroughly inside and out, and pat dry with paper towels.
+Trim away large areas of fat or excess skin around the body cavity, and pat dry with paper towels.

-Pat the turkey dry inside and out with paper towels, making sure to push out any water trapped beneath the skin.
 Fold the wings under the turkey so they won't burn during cooking.
-Tie the legs together using kitchen twine.
-For a neat appearance, use toothpicks to pin down the loose skin around the cavity opening (Photo 7).
-This will hold the skin in place so it doesn't shrink in a funny-looking way during cooking.
-As a final step, brush the turkey all over with 4 Tablespoons of melted butter (Photo 8).
+Tie the legs together using kitchen twine so they don't splay-out during cooking.
+For a neat appearance, use toothpicks to pin down the loose skin around the cavity opening (Photo 9).
+This prevents the skin from shrinking away from the cavity during cooking.
+Brush the turkey all over with 4 Tablespoons of melted butter (Photo 10).
+Use a skewer to poke 15-20 holes in the fat deposits of the breasts and thighs (Photos 11-12).
 Let the turkey sit at room temperature until ready to go into the cooker.
 Fire The WSM

-Fire-up the cooker using the Standard Method—one full Weber chimney of hot Kingsford charcoal briquettes in the charcoal bowl, followed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.
-If you have two chimneys, you can fire all of the charcoal at once as shown in Photo 9.
+Fire-up the cooker using the Standard Method—one full Weber chimney starter of hot Kingsford Charcoal Briquets in the charcoal bowl, followed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.
+If you have two chimneys, you can fire all of the charcoal at once, as shown in Photo 13.
 Foil The Water Pan Cover the inside and outside of the water pan with wide, heavy duty aluminum foil.
 Place the pan inside the cooker, but leave it empty.
 No Rub Required There is no barbecue seasoning or rub applied to the turkey as part of this recipe.
 If you choose to use one, try a low-salt or no-salt rub.
 Smoke The Turkey

 vents to 100% open.
 Open the top vent fully and leave it that way